 Britain and France joined forces on a variable geometry aircraft project, called the Anglo French Variable Geometry (AFVG) project.
 France was already in the process of developing a variable geometry airframe of its own.
 In 1968, Germany, Holland, Belgium, Italy, and Canada formed a working group to look at replacements for the aging F-104.
 The outcome was initially called the Multi-Role Aircraft (MRA) project, which was later changed to the Multi-Role Combat Aircraft (MCRA).
 Britain later joined this group on the strength of its variable geometry design.

 Pictured here is a stunning 1:72 scale diecast replica of a RAF Panavia GR.
 Mk.
 1 Tornado IDS all-weather bomber that was attached to No.15 Squadron, then participating in Operation Granby during 1991.
-Now in stock!
+Sold Out!

 Dimensions: